 Homemade yacon syrup is a sweet healthy alternative to refined sweeteners.
 Packed full of vitamins and minerals.

-Let's talk about the benefits of yacon.
-This sweet, juicy tuber is packed with vitamins for a healthy immune system but one of its best properties is that it is meant to help with regulating blood sugars.
-It has a very low GI of 1 (Glycemic Index) which means the carbohydrates in yacon are metabolised and digested slowly which stops the peak in blood glucose levels which regular sugar causes.
+Let’s talk about the benefits of yacon.
+This sweet, juicy tuber is packed with vitamins for a healthy immune system, but one of its best properties is that it is meant to help regulate blood sugars.
+It has a very low GI of 1 (Glycemic Index), which means the carbohydrates in yacon are metabolized and digested slowly, which stops the peak in blood glucose levels that regular sugar causes.

 Yacon syrup isn't suitable for people who follow a FODMAP diet as it contains a large amount of soluble fibre that can cause digestive issues if you're not used to it.
 Read more about that here.